-2.1.
+2.2.
 INSTALLING MARIADB

 RHEL 9.0 provides MariaDB 10.5 as the initial version of this Application Stream, which can be installed easily as an RPM package.
-Additional MariaDB versions are provided as modules with a shorter life cycle in minor releases of RHEL 9.
+Additional MariaDB versions will be provided as modules with a shorter life cycle in future minor releases of RHEL 9.